veelawson/CHI_Tutorial/README.md

 To get started with RStudio, you can create a new R script (File > New File > R Script) or open an existing one.
 Then, you can write your R code in the source editor, and execute it by either highlighting the code and clicking the "Run" button or pressing "Ctrl + Enter" (Windows/Linux) or "Cmd + Enter" (Mac).
 The output will be displayed in the console, and any generated plots or visualizations will appear in the Plots tab.

 ## What is the tidyverse?
+The tidyverse is a collection of R packages designed to make data science tasks easier and more efficient by providing a consistent and coherent set of tools for data manipulation, visualization, and modeling.

+To understand the tidyverse's role in text analysis, let's break it down into a few key aspects:

+- Data manipulation: The tidyverse includes packages like dplyr and tidyr that help you clean, organize, and transform data.
+In the context of text analysis, this can involve converting text data into a structured format, removing unwanted characters, or splitting text into words or sentences.

+- Data visualization: ggplot2 is a package within the tidyverse that helps you create visually appealing and informative graphics.
+For text analysis, you can use ggplot2 to visualize word frequencies, sentiment scores, or relationships between words and other variables.

+- Data modeling: The tidyverse also includes tools for modeling data, such as linear regression, decision trees, or clustering.
+These can be useful for text analysis to identify patterns, make predictions, or group similar texts together.

+- Text-specific packages: Although not part of the core tidyverse, there are text-focused packages like tidytext that integrate well with the tidyverse ecosystem.
+Tidytext allows you to perform common text analysis tasks like tokenization (splitting text into words or phrases), sentiment analysis, and counting word frequencies using tidyverse-style syntax.

 # Using R
 ## How is text data structured in R?